outeredge/che-sync/README.md

 ## Troubleshooting

-You can watch the Unison sync logs by running the below command in a new terminal after starting che-sync:
+You can watch the Unison sync logs by running the below command in a new terminal after starting che-sync.

 ```sh
 $ docker exec $(docker ps -lq) tail -f unison.log